-Wake Forest Baptist Medical Center has long provided a variety of community benefits to Winston-Salem, Forsyth County and northwest North Carolina.
+Wake Forest Baptist Medical Center provides a variety of community benefits to Winston-Salem, Forsyth County and northwest North Carolina.
 Improving health in our community, state and nation is part of the mission of the Medical Center, Forsyth County’s largest employer and the only academic medical center in western North Carolina.

-Those benefits take many forms—everything from community outreach, education, research, charity care and many other unique efforts to help those in need.
-In 2012, the Medical Center provided $237.4 million in community benefits, as reported to the state of North Carolina and the federal government.
+The benefits provided by Wake Forest Baptist take many forms—everything from community outreach, education, research, charity care and many other unique efforts to help those in need.
+In the 2013 fiscal year, the Medical Center provided $259 million in community benefits, as reported to the state of North Carolina and the federal government.

 Our community benefits include:

-Click here to read a letter from our executives about our annual Community Benefits report.
+Click here to read a letter from our chief executive officer about our annual Community Benefits report.

-Use the links below to see a pie chart showing the 2012 numbers, and to read about programs in Winston-Salem and the region supported by Wake Forest Baptist Medical Center.
+Use the links to the left to see a chart showing the 2013 numbers, and to read about programs in Winston-Salem and the region that are supported by Wake Forest Baptist Medical Center.